EarthObservationSimulator/orbitpy/docs/orbitpy.coveragecalculator_module.rst

 4. *POINTING OPTIONS WITH GRID COVERAGE example*

-      In the below snippet, the satellite is equipped with two instruments with multiple modes.
+      In the below snippet, the satellite is equipped with two instruments.
 The second instrument with the pointing-options specifications is chosen for coverage calculations.
 The ``filter_mid_acc`` flag is set to ``True`` to have only the access-times at the middle of access-intervals.
 The output csv file shows the grid-points accessed (if any) for each of the pointing-options at every time-step.